abcsFrederick/CHAMPAGNE/docs/guide/usage.md

 The following columns are required:

-- sample: sample ID; does not need to be a unique column.
+- `sample`: sample ID; does not need to be a unique column.
-- rep: replicate number of sample ID; does not need to be a unique column.
+- `rep`: replicate number of sample ID; does not need to be a unique column.
-- fastq_1: absolute path to R1 of sample ID.
+- `fastq_1`: absolute path to R1 of sample ID.
-- fastq_2: absolute path to R2 of sample ID (optional, only for paired-end reads).
+- `fastq_2`: absolute path to R2 of sample ID (optional, only for paired-end reads).
-- antibody: name of the antibody used for the sample.
+- `antibody`: name of the antibody used for the sample.
-- input: the sampleID of the input control; this must match a sample in the sheet.
+- `input`: the sampleID of the input control; this must match a sample in the sheet.

-Example antibody / control format for a single-end project:
+Example for a single-end project:

 `samplesheet.csv`